buttplugio/buttplug/spec/protocol-spec/generic.md

 * _Scalars_ (array): Scalar values to set actuators
   * _Index_ (unsigned int): Index of actuator
   * _Scalar_ (double): Actuator level with a range of [0.0-1.0]
+  * _ActuatorType_ (string): Type of actuator that the user expects to control with this command.
+    This is to make sure that context is correct between the client and server.

 **Expected Response:**